VirtualSC and Students with Individualized Education Programs (IEPs)

-During enrollment, VSC instructors will be responsible for the following:
+During enrollment, VSC will be responsible for the following:

-- Identifying and providing those accommodations that are possible in virtual learning as specified on the student’s IEP.
-Examples of accommodations that may be provided by VSC include clarifying/repeating directions; allowing the use of a dictionary/glossary; extended time (which must be outlined on the IEP relative to online learning and pacing guides); use of graphic organizers; masking/templates; notes, outlines, and instructions; and visual organizers.
-VSC instructors will maintain documentation (through logs, e-mails, or other media as selected by the VSC staff and faculty) relative to the provision of the accommodations the instructors are able to provide in the virtual learning setting.
+- Providing those accommodations that are possible in virtual learning as specified on the student’s IEP.
+Examples of accommodations that may be provided by VSC include clarifying/repeating directions; allowing the use of a dictionary/glossary; extended time (which must be outlined on the IEP relative to online learning and pacing guides); use of graphic organizers; notes, outlines, and instructions; and visual organizers.
 Please note that this is not an exhaustive list of potential accommodations that a student may need for access to an online course.
 Also, please note that these examples may not be possible in every VSC course.